abjelcic/DIRQFAM/readme.md

 <code>rhov.out</code> file are suitable for visualizing the oscillation of time
 dependent density.
 An example of animation easily obtainable from <code>rhov.out</code>
 file can be found <a href="http://web.studenti.math.pmf.unizg.hr/~abjelcic/anim.zip">here</a>.
-An example of response function easily obtainable from <code>strength.out</code> file can be found <a href="http://web.studenti.math.pmf.unizg.hr/~abjelcic/anim.zip">here</a>.
+An example of response function profile easily obtainable from <code>strength.out</code> file can be found <a href="http://web.studenti.math.pmf.unizg.hr/~abjelcic/anim.zip">here</a>.